Germany

 • Ability to take criticism (active/passive) and willingness to change

-These are good reasons for #LAPP as a dual partner
+These are good reasons to choose LAPP as your dual study partner

 • Regular change of department (relevant to studies)

-• Assignment abroad [prerequisite: average grade of at least 2.4 (DHBW)].
+• Secondment abroad [prerequisite includes an average of at least 2.4 (DHBW)]

-• Compensation and getting together, including: own trainee break room, use of LAPP's leisure and sports facilities, participation in the LAPP Group's annual 'International Football and Volleyball Tournament', joint visit to the 'Stuttgart Spring Festival' and the 'Cannstatter Wasen', LAPP Christmas Market
+• Compensation and coming together, including: your own trainee break room, use of LAPP's leisure and sports facilities, participation in the LAPP Group's annual ‘International Football and Volleyball Tournament’, joint visits to the ‘Cannstatter Wasen’, LAPP Christmas market

-• Modern company restaurant with seasonal & regional offers, incl. breakfast service
+• Modern company restaurant with seasonal and regional dishes, including breakfast service

 • Good public transport connections via the ‘Lapp Kabel’ tram stop (U12)